plokhotnyuk/jsoniter-scala/README.md

 - Configurable by field annotation ability to read/write numeric fields from/to string values
 - Both key and value codecs are specialized to be work with primitives efficiently without boxing/unboxing
 - No extra buffering is required when parsing from `InputStream` or serializing to `OutputStream`
 - No dependencies on extra libraries in _runtime_ excluding Scala's `scala-library`
+- Support of compilation to a native image by GraalVM

 There are configurable options that can be set in compile-time:
 - Ability to read/write numbers of containers from/to string values